 - Prepare for your placement test, then complete your test on your scheduled day.

 - Schedule a follow-up appointment with your Enrollment Services Coordinator to review your placement test results and discuss registering for classes.

 - Schedule courses if eligible.
 Early Admission students are permitted to enroll in two (2) courses each semester.
 You must meet the prerequisites for the courses you intend to take.
-If you were accepted to Early Admission based on your standarized test scores, you still may be required to take part or all of RACC's placement test to earn pre-requisites for your requested courses.
+If you were accepted to Early Admission based on your standardized test scores, you still may be required to take part or all of RACC's placement test to earn prerequisites for your requested courses.